 Public Policy & Advocacy in Action!

-Maryland General Assembly 2026 Legislative Session
+During the Maryland General Assembly 2026 Legislative Session

 Primary Sponsor: National Council of 100 Black Women, Inc., Southern Maryland Chapter, Prince George’s County Sheriff's Office, Montgomery County Sheriff's Office, Baltimore City Offices, St Mary’s County Sheriff's Offices and Detectives, Anne Arundel County Sheriff’s Office, Charles County Sheriff’s Offices, and Calvert County Sheriff’s Office.
 Delegate Tiffany Alston and Senator Carl Jackson.